TheZialex/TheZialex/README.md

 - 👋 Hi, I’m @TheZialex
-- 👀 I’m interested in science, mathmatics and technology.
+- 👀 I’m interested in physics and biology, mathmatics and technology.
-- 🌱 I’m currently learning how to program with C#.
+- 🌱 I’m currently learning how to program with Python.
 - 💞️ I also love to read.
 - 📫 How to reach me mr_zylux@protonmail.com